GrayHatter/Mazda-IVI-Knowledgebase/README.md

 #### Splashplayer
 NIH code that displays SOMETHING while everyone waits for a the web browser to start up.

+#### svcjcinativeguictrl
+I assume this thing makes sure that opera is shown on screen correctly, but I've found it's safe to just kill it, so more work is needed.

+#### jci_cpu_gauge
+this is a cute little GUI program that will display the current system usage to the user.
+There's a button combo to active it (show/hide) but I don't remember what it is, and now can't find the combo.

+The button combo press for this and for reboot exists inside `libjcibenchmarks-kapture.so` but good luck that thing.
+C++ has done a great job mangling that binary.

 #### Opera
 Seems to interfaces with Wayland directly, controlling what's on screen.